KINGSTING/CSC173-DeepCV-Lumingkit/README.md

 ## Abstract
 <div style="text-align: justify">
 Sugarcane Red Rot, known as the "cancer" of sugarcane, causes massive yield losses in Mindanao and globally.
 While current AI models focus on diagnosis, there is a critical gap in prognosis—visualizing how a mild infection will progress to a severe state.
 This project proposes TubuGAN, a deep computer vision system using Cycle-Consistent Generative Adversarial Networks (CycleGAN) to simulate disease progression.
 Utilizing the Kaggle Sugarcane Leaf Disease dataset, we employ an automated HSV-based sorting algorithm to partition data into "Mild" and "Severe" domains without manual labeling.
-The model trains on these unpaired domains to learn the mapping G: Mild -> Severe.
+The model trains on these unpaired domains to learn the mapping *G: Mild -> Severe*.
 Key expected results include a high structural similarity (SSIM) between original and reconstructed leaves and realistic synthetic necrosis generation, providing farmers with a visual "future state" of their crops to inform early intervention decisions.
 </div>

 ## Table of Contents